Kilt, Thompsn Grey tartan

 Dress to impress?

 No doubt, you know the expression, dress to impress.
-If that is what you have in mind, better than invest in that extremely expensive kilt think other ways.
+If that is what you have in mind, better than invest in that extremely expensive kilt think other possibilities.
 Only very few connoisseurs, whom you after all shall never meet, shall be able to give you credit for this Rolls Royce of a kilt.

 Shirts with a logo, Ralph Lauren, Tommy Hilfiger et al, are signalizing something to most people.
 So do watches like Rolex, Philippe Patek, TAG Heuer, and Omega.
 Wearing them makes your thrifty kilt look like a million.
 The world asks to be fooled.